 Can you get a reseal of letters of administration in Victoria?

 Yes.
 A reseal is essentially a restamping of a grant made in another Commonwealth jurisdiction, most commonly an Australian state or territory.
 The reseal confirms that the grant is recognised as valid within Victoria.

 When do I need to get a reseal of letters of administration in Victoria?

 Typically a reseal is only required if the deceased person owned real estate in Victoria at the date of their death.
 Most banks and share registries will recognise grants from other jurisdictions.
 Unfortunately, the land titles office will not so you will need to obtain a reseal if real property is owned in Victoria and letters of administration was granted in another jurisdiction.

-Wills & Estate Lawyer
+Director – Wills & Probate Lawyer

 Tim has acted in a number of complex probate litigation cases where the capacity and knowledge and approval of the willmaker was in doubt or where there have been concerns about whether the willmaker was unduly influenced by another person.
 Tim also regularly appears in the Guardianship Tribunal of the ACT Civil and Administrative Tribunal.

 Tim holds a Master of Laws (Applied Law) majoring in Wills & Estates, he teaches and tutors Wills & Estates at the Australian National University, and he is a member of the ACT Law Society’s Elder Law & Succession Committee.